 One of the enjoyable things I get to do is to head over to Log House Holidays and spend an afternoon teaching people who have booked breaks in one of the amazing cabins.

 Mostly recently, I taught 8 lovely ladies who were there to celebrate a 40th birthday.
 We made cinnamon buns, scones and Scotch pancakes.
 So why am I telling you this?
 It was whilst we were making scones, that I realised that it wasn’t just about the recipe, it was how we made them.
-Each person followed the same instructions but each set of scones was slightly different.
+Each person followed the same instructions but each set of scones came out differently.

 What it came down to were three important factors: